mrgreenxgreen/mrgreenxgreen/README.md

 ###

 <br clear="both">
 <p> Hello, I can build web app from scratch to deployment.
-I can actually do full-stack web development.
-However, I am much more inclined to front end.
-I got the eye for design and problem solving skills to get the job done. </p>
+I can actually do full-stack web development.Before, my forte is Java/Spring back end development.
+However, I am now more inclined to front end.
+Rest assured that I got the eye for design and problem solving skills to get the job done. </p>

 ###